 You can stay at home and still make a difference!

-Use natural products ? whether it?s for cleaning or personal use, it's getting easier all the time to swap out chemical products for natural replacements.
+whether it's for cleaning or personal use, it's getting easier all the time to swap out chemical products for natural replacements.
 Think how your granny cleaned her home ? vinegar, bicarbonate of soda, salt and lemons are all making a come-back!
 By being conscious of what you're unleashing into the environment, you can conserve plants, trees and wildlife and help keep water clean.

-Start composting ? compost is a natural fertiliser.
+compost is a natural fertiliser.
 It's a non-toxic way of encouraging plant growth and requires minimal effort.
 You could even start a composting campaign in your block.
 Your local authority may already have a food waste collection service.
 If not, if you have a communal garden, talk to your block manager and fellow leaseholders or renters about installing a compost bin, hot composter or food digester and use your food waste to feed your veggie patch or flower beds.

 Finally, some quick wins.

 This way we can all reduce our fuel bills and help save the planet without having to protest on the streets.

 Mary-Anne Bowring FIRPM FRICS FARLA FCABE Founder/Head of Asset Management

 Strategic partnerships, holistic delivery/ opportunities, growth, value engineering, thought leadership

 Runs HQ & site lease-up teams.
 Drives rent pricing, mobilisation, marketing, happy residents!

 Jon Curtis MRICS Head of Building Engineering